|Nutritional Guidelines (per serving)|

-The lemon drop martini is one of those great vodka martinis that are a highlight of the modern martini menu.
+The lemon drop martini is one of those great vodka martinis that highlight modern martini menus.
 It's so popular, in fact, that it has inspired a number of ready-to-drink variations.
 However, the recipe is so easy that you don't need a mix, and the fresh taste is far better than any bottled lemon drop can offer.

 Like many of the best cocktails, the lemon drop martini requires just a few ingredients.
 You'll choose your favorite vodka and shake that with lemon juice and simple syrup.
 Really, that's it!